 Kurseong is known as the land of white orchids.
 It has got an old-world charm with the imperial bungalows and lush tea estates.
-Darjeeling is 30 kilometres uphill from Kurseong.
+Darjeeling is 30 kilometers uphill from Kurseong.
 Before heading to the eateries in Darjeeling let’s first see one here and then move ahead.

-The Goodricke Teapot’s ‘Margaret’s Deck’ on the NH55, Hill Cart Road, 8 kilometres upwards from Kurseong towards Darjeeling is worth a visit not only for tea lovers but also for foodies and nature lovers.
+The Goodricke Teapot’s ‘Margaret’s Deck’ on the NH55, Hill Cart Road, 8 kilometers upwards from Kurseong towards Darjeeling is worth a visit not only for tea lovers but also for foodies and nature lovers.
 Nestled in the lap of the lush tea gardens of the tea estate ‘Margaret’s Hope’.
 The tea garden is more than 150 years old.
 The Tea lounge is quite recently built and it beautifully weaves the contemporary decor with the natural beauty of the place.
-Sausages, carrot cakes, sandwiches and pancakes are to die for.
-Try the white tea, their speciality, or any other from the wide plethora of choices.
+Sausages, carrot cakes, sandwiches, and pancakes are to die for.
+Try the white tea, their specialty, or any other from the wide plethora of choices.

 Pocket pinch is comparatively on the higher side as it is a premium property situated in an exotic location.
 It will cost around Rs.600 – Rs 800 for 2.
 However, it entirely depends on the kind of tea you chose.
 Teas can cost Rs.250 to Rs.1000 for 2.